u-boot/u-boot/doc/board/amlogic/libretech-cc.rst

 for convenience at <https://github.com/BayLibre/u-boot/releases/>.
 These apply to both v1 and v2.

+For simplified usage, pleaser refer to :doc:`pre-generated-fip` with codename `lepotato`

 Download and extract the libretech-cc release from there, and set FIPDIR to point to the `fip` subdirectory.